SambhavDeev/SambhavDeev/README.md

 ## 💞️ I’m looking to collaborate on
 - 🌍 AI and ML-based projects
-- 🔥 Backend systems with Python and Flask
+- 🔥 Backend systems with Python, Flask, Django
 - 📊 Data-driven projects in sports or other fields
 - 🌱 Web and Cloud-based applications